ericmjl/essays-on-data-science/docs/workflow/effective-commit-messages.md

 ???+ failure "Don't do this"

+    ```text
     WIP loaded data
+    ```

 We instead can write a commit message that reads:

 ???+ success "Do this"

+    ```text
     WIP finished code that loads data into memory

     We still need to do the following:

-        - Check statistical covariation between columns and remove correlated features.
+    - Check statistical covariation between columns
+            and remove correlated features.
     - Identify the best predictors.
+    ```

 Now, when we look at the `git log`, we will see something that looks like this